tombenner/crystallize/lib/crystallize/gem_name/README.md

 License
 -------

-GemName is released under the MIT License.
+{{gem_name_camelized}} is released under the MIT License.
 Please see the MIT-LICENSE file for details.